RocKihnRoll

-Released in 1981, Rockihnroll is the sixth studio album by Greg Kihn and the third album as the Greg Kihn Band.
-It produced the band's second highest-charting single, "The Breakup Song (They Don't Write 'Em)".
+Rockihnroll is the sixth studio album by Greg Kihn and the third album as the Greg Kihn Band.
+Released in 1981, it produced the band's second highest-charting single, "The Breakup Song (They Don't Write 'Em)".

 Critical reception

 The Boston Globe wrote that the album "starts out like a house-a-fire with three meaty, catchy, finely crafted power pop tunes."